folknology/mystorm/lab/src/hardware.md

-# Ice LogicDeck Hardware
+# IceLogicBus Hardware
-The Ice LogicDeck (ILD) Hardware consists of modular tiles fitted to the main carrier board as required for the given development project.
-Onboard the main ILD carrier board are the Microcontroller, the FPGA some SPI Flash and connectors.
+The IceLogicBus (ILB) Hardware consists of modular tiles fitted to the main carrier board as required for the given development project.
+Onboard the main ILB carrier board are the Microcontroller, the FPGA some SPI Flash and connectors.

 ## Connectivity
-The ILD has two Usb connectors, the first is a Usb-C configured as a USB CDC serial device.
+The ILB has two Usb connectors, the first is a Usb-C configured as a USB CDC serial device.
 This can allow programming of the microcontroller, FPGA and flash, along with uart and monitoring features depending on the required mode.

 There is a second Usb-C (Usb-PD) Connector which operates as a high Power over Usb delivery system operating from 5 to 20 volts in order to be able to power a large range of modular tiles from simple led drivers through to small motor and power-train devices.
 An auxiliary power supply scheme is also  provided for the more extreme power delivery requirements across the tiles.